How to tell someone you are feeling suicidal

 Seeking professional help

-Although it is very important to have the support of your friends and family when struggling with something like suicidal thoughts, seeking professional help is the best way to address the way you are feeling.
+Although it is very important to have the support of your friends and family when struggling with suicidal thoughts, seeking professional help is the best way to address the way you are feeling.
 Visit your GP to discuss your options for finding support locally, or find out about suicide support services in your area.

 Traveller Counselling Service